Home » Fried Rice vs. Jollof Rice: Can You Really Pick One?

 Jollof rice is arguably the most iconic dish in West Africa.
 Made by cooking rice in a flavourful tomato-based sauce, it’s known for its rich, smoky taste and vibrant red-orange colour.
 Traditional seasoning for jollof rice include onions, garlic, thyme, and bay leaves, along with a spicy kick from fresh peppers.
 Some versions include protein, such as chicken or fish, cooked directly with the rice, while others serve it as a side dish.

-Read Also The Fluffy Delight of Nigerian Puff-Puff
+Read Also The Simplicity of Nigerian Yam Porridge (Asaro)

 The Party Dish